swiftdemand/swiftprotocol/README.md

 # Swift Protocol Whitepaper

-The Swift Protcol is a DAO based protocol that implements the concept of Universal Basic Income (UBI)
+The Swift Protocol is a DAO based protocol that implements the concept of Universal Basic Income (UBI)

 **https://www.swiftdemand.com/**